DeepakS-Github/Real-Time-Train-Tracker-INDIA/README.md

 Welcome to the Train Tracking System project!
 This project is a real-time train tracking system that uses the IRCTC Rapid API to show results.

-With this project, you can easily track the current location and status of any train in the Indian rail network.
-Simply enter the train number and the system will display the current location of the train, as well as its expected arrival and departure times at upcoming stations.
+With this project, you can easily track various information eg current location and status of any train in the Indian rail network.
+Simply enter the asked input.

 // Getting Started